Grevillea brachystylis: Description

 0.3 to 1 m.
 The leaves are linear to narrow egg-shaped with the narrower end towards the base, 10 to 140 mm long and 2 to 10 mm wide with the edges turned down or rolled under.
 The flowers are arranged in wheel-like clusters on a rachis 2–7 mm long, and are red and hairy.
 The pistil is 7–11 mm long and hairy.
 Flowering occurs from June to November and the fruit is a woolly-hairy, narrow oval follicle 12–17 mm long.

 Taxonomy

-Grevillea brachystylis was first formally described in 1845 by Carl Meissner in Johann Georg Christian Lehmann's Plantae Preissianae from specimens collected in 1839.
+Grevillea brachystylis was first formally described in 1845 by Carl Meissner in Johann Georg Christian Lehmann's Plantae Preissianae from specimens collected in December 1839 by Ludwig Preiss near Busselton, Western Australia.
 The specific epithet (brachystylis) means "short style".

 In 1990, Gregory John Keighery described two subspecies in the journal Nuytsia, and the names are accepted by the Australian Plant Census: